BulatProject/YEas/README.md

 ffmpeg version 5.1.2
 Pytube version: 12.1.2

-This code could be used to create a telegram bot, which could be used to download not only single audiofiles from Youtube, but multiple ones from playlists.
+This code could be used to create a telegram bot, which would be able to download single audiofiles from Youtube videos or multiple ones from playlists via link.

 Using the code without adjustments: